bgopikrishna/gopikrishna.dev/src/blog/null-vs-undefined/index.md

 But when we assign `null` to a variable, we are explicitly assigning a "nothing" or "empty" value to it.

-For example, we have a _user_, whose details are unknown
+For example, we have a `userDetails` variable which stores the details of an user.
+At first, it doesn't have any data, so we are assigning `null` to it.

 ```js
 let userDetails = null;
 ```

 Later we fill the `userDetails` variable with the response from our function `getUserDetails`.
-The function may be a call to an API or accessing `localStorage` for details etc. Here it’s a simple function which returns an Object.
+The function may be a call to an API or accessing `localStorage` for details etc. Here it’s just a simple function which returns an object.

 ```js
 function getUserDetails() {